BlindBMan/Portfolio-Website/README.md

 # Portfolio-Website
- My personal website where I display work projects
+ My personal website where I display work projects.

  ## Tehnologies used
- I have used this project as an opportunity to learn new stuff
+ I have used this project as an opportunity to learn new stuff.

  **Front-end**
  - React